benbaror/SNocs/README.md

 5. SNocs is integrated into golang workspace structure. (http://golang.org/doc/code.html)
 6. It can be used with another projects workspace structure

+If you want to change default path to the Projects workspace directory just change 'PROJECTS_ROOT_PATH' variable in 'builder.py' file.

+During test phase of building, SNocs extends it's LD_LIBRARY_PATH and PATH variables to allow searching for shared libraries

 Usage:

 snocs [SconscriptFilePath] [options]